-BI-101 General Biology; Cellular Biology 4 credits, Fall/Winter/Spring/Summer
+BI-101 General Biology; Cellular Biology

-An inquiry-based laboratory course focusing on cellular biology, genetics, epigenetics, biotechnology and natural selection.
+4 credits, Fall/Winter/Spring/Summer An inquiry-based laboratory course focusing on cellular biology, genetics, epigenetics, biotechnology and natural selection.
 Class uses student centered activities in a collaborative learning environment to enhance appreciation of the biological world.
-Recommended: MTH-060 or MTH-098 or placement in MTH-065, and WRD-090 or placement in RD-115, and WRD-098 or placement in WR-121
+Recommended: MTH-060 or MTH-098 or placement in MTH-065; and WRD-098 or placement in WR-121